 Our mission is “To drive prosperity by supporting our business community while celebrating our unique history and heritage.”
 Our purpose is to provide an opportunity for businesses to work together to accomplish what no business can do by itself.
-Our work is directed by 15 elected Board of Directors and seven Advisory members from the business community and managed by Executive Director Skip Hauke and his staff who carry out the mission.
+Our work is directed by 15 elected members and eight non-voting, advisory members on our Board of Directors and managed by Executive Director David Reid and his staff.

 The Chamber is also a great resource for local, regional and state visitor information.
-Inside our official Oregon Welcome Center in Astoria and our Warrenton Visitor Center, we are able to direct visitors and locals to the businesses, attractions, events and services they need.
-Be sure to check out the Membership Directory in the back of this guide for a comprehensive list of business and organizations.
+Inside our Visitor Center in Astoria and our Visitor Center in Warrenton, we are able to direct visitors and locals to the businesses, attractions, events and services they need.
+Be sure to check out the Membership Directory on our website for a comprehensive list of business and organizations.

 We provide multiple monthly opportunities for business leaders to connect with each other and strive to provide information about what is happening in our community.
 The Chamber produces two major events each year.
-The Astoria-Warrenton Crab, Seafood & Wine Festival brings up to 20,000 visitors to the community.
-The very popular Great Columbia Crossing, a 10K Run/Walk across the Astoria-Megler Bridge, is the only time pedestrians are allowed on the bridge.
+The Astoria Warrenton Crab, Seafood & Wine Festival brings roughly 14,000 to 16,000 visitors to the community in April.
+The very popular Great Columbia Crossing, a 10K run/walk across the Astoria-Megler Bridge in October, is the only time pedestrians are allowed on the bridge.

 If you have a business or organization in the area, your first and best marketing move is joining the Astoria-Warrenton Area Chamber of Commerce.
 Our staff is ready to serve you in any way we can.